Formality properties of finitely generated groups and Lie algebras: Torsion-free nilpotent groups

 \begin{example} Let $U_n(\R)$ be the nilpotent Lie group of upper triangular matrices with $1$'s along the diagonal.
 The quotient $M=U_n(\R)/U_n(\Z)$ is a nilmanifold of dimension $N=n(n-1)/2$.
 The unipotent group $U_n(\Z)$ has canonical basis $\{u_{ij} \mid 1\leq i<j\leq n\}$, where $u_{ij}$ is the matrix obtained from the identity matrix by putting $1$ in position $(i,j)$.
 Moreover, $U_n(\Z)\cong (\Z^N,\rho)$, where $\rho_{ij}(a,b)=a_{ij}+b_{ij}+\sum_{i<k<j} a_{ik}b_{kj}$, see \cite{Lambe-Priddy82}.
 The unipotent group $U_n(\Z)$ is filtered-formal; nevertheless, Proposition \ref{prop:non-gradedformal} shows that this group is not graded-formal for $n\geq 3$. \end{example}

 \begin{prop} Let $G$ be a finitely generated, torsion-free, nilpotent group, and suppose $G$ is filtered-formal.
 Then $G$ is abelian if and only if the algebra $U(\gr(G;\k))$ is Koszul. \end{prop}

-\begin{proof} We only need to deal with the proof of the non-trivial direction.
+\begin{proof} We only need to prove the non-trivial direction.
 If the algebra $U=U(\gr(G;\k))$ is Koszul, then the Lie algebra $\gr(G;\k)$ is quadratic, i.e., the group $G$ is graded-formal.
 Under the assumption that $G$ is filtered-formal, we then have that $G$ is $1$-formal.

 Let $M$ be the nilmanifold with fundamental group $G$.
 Then $M$ is also $1$-formal.
-By Nomizu's theorem, the cohomology ring $A=H^*(M;\k)$ is isomorphic to the Yoneda algebra $\Ext_{U}^{*}(\k,\k)$.
+By Nomizu's theorem, the cohomology ring $A=H^{\hdot}(M;\k)$ is isomorphic to the Yoneda algebra $\Ext_{U}^{\hdot}(\k,\k)$.
 On the other hand, since $U$ is Koszul, the Yoneda algebra is isomorphic to $U^!$, which is also Koszul.
 Hence, $A$ is a Koszul algebra.
-As shown by Papadima and Yuzvinsky \cite{Papadima-Yuzvinsky}, if $M$ is $1$-formal and if $A$ is Koszul, then $M$ is formal.
+As shown in \cite{Papadima-Yuzvinsky}, if $M$ is $1$-formal and if $A$ is Koszul, then $M$ is formal.
 By \cite{Hasegawa}, this happens if and only if $M$ is a torus.
 This completes the proof. \end{proof}

 \begin{corollary} Let $G$ be a finitely generated, torsion-free, $2$-step nilpotent group.
 If $G_{\ab}$ is torsion-free, then $U(\gr(G;\k))$ is not Koszul. \end{corollary}

 \begin{example} Let $G=\langle x_1,x_2,x_3,x_4 \mid [x_1,x_3], [x_1,x_4], [x_2,x_3], [x_2,x_4], [x_1,x_2][x_3,x_4]\rangle$.
 The group $G$ is a $2$-step, commutator-relators nilpotent group.
 Hence, by the above corollary, the enveloping algebra $U(\fh(G;\k))$ is not Koszul.
 In fact, $U(\fh(G;\k))^!$ is isomorphic to the quadratic algebra from Example \ref{ex:non-koszul}, which is not Koszul. \end{example}